 - Scores from the Graduate Record Examination (GRE),including a score of “4” or higher on the Writing Subtest

-- After the candidate has completed EDUC6100 and EDUC7210, the faculty will review this information and recommend that the candidate be permitted to continue in the program, continue in the program conditionally, or be dismissed from the program.
-To receive a recommendation to continue, the candidate must earn a grade of “B” or better in EDUC6100 and EDUC8244, and both must be taken at Governors State University.
+- After the candidate has completed EDUC6100 and EDUC8244, the faculty will review this information and recommend that the candidate be permitted to continue in the program, continue in the program conditionally, or be dismissed from the program.
+To receive a recommendation to continue, the candidate must earn a grade of “B” or better in EDUC6100 and EDUC8244, both of which must be taken at Governors State University.
 Candidates who score a “1” or “2” on the GRE Writing Subtest will not be permitted to continue in the M.A. in Education program.

 Admission to Candidacy

 To continue in the program the student must be accepted as a candidate for the M.A. in Education degree after completing EDUC6100, EDUC8244, EDUC8105, and one additional course listed on the student’s study plan and approved by the faculty advisor for the student's intended Ma in Education sequence.
 Candidates must submit to the Division of Education Graduate Advising Office (Ms. Carla Johnson) an application for candidacy in the semester that they expect to have completed the courses required for candidacy: September 30 for Fall semester, January 31 for Spring semester, or May 31 for Summer session.
 Application forms are available via the student portal of the GSU website - College of Education, Masters Degree Programs.